 An oldie but a goodie, Spa Vitale still delights us with its bamboo-encircled rooftop soaking tubs where all it takes is 50 minutes and a glass of prosecco to help us mellow out.
 The bathing rituals here are infused with lavender milk and sea salts to soothe aching muscles and come with an herbal beverage, fresh fruit, and cucumber slices and a cool cloth for your eyes.
 Take it all in with panoramic views of the city. // 8 Mission St. (Embarcadero), reservations ($95-$190 for a bathing ritual) can be made at jdvhotels.com.

 Kabuki Springs and Spa

-The recent addition of CBD-infused massage, promising an aromatic and anti-inflammatory experience, is reason enough to revisit the beloved Kabuki bath house, where communal hot tubs, a cold plunge, steam room and sauna promise you'll feel refreshed.
+The recent addition of CBD-infused massage, promising an aromatic and anti-inflammatory experience, is reason enough to revisit the beloved Kabuki bathhouse, where communal hot tubs, a cold plunge, steam room, and sauna promise you'll feel refreshed.
 In need of some deeper pampering?
 Try one of their worldly services like a matcha body wrap, an Abhyanga oil massage with Shirodhara, or the Javanese Lulur—a traditional Indonesian ritual with a massage, turmeric and rice body scrub, a moisturizing yogurt application, and exotic flower bath. // 1750 Geary Blvd.
-(Japantown), reservations ($30 for the communal bath) are available at kabukisprings.com.
+(Japantown), reservations ($30 for the communal bath, $15 with treatment) are available at kabukisprings.com.